kyma-project/kyma/docs/kyma/08-07-create-volume-snapshots-providers.md

 ---
-title: Create on-demand volume snapshots
+title: Create on-demand volume snapshots for cloud providers
 type: Tutorials
 ---

-These tutorials show how to create on-demand volume snapshots for particular providers.
-Read the instructions on [creating volume snapshots]#tutorials-create-volume-snapshots) for general information.
+These tutorials show how to create on-demand volume snapshots for cloud providers.
+Before you proceed with the tutorial, read the general instructions on [creating volume snapshots](#tutorials-create-volume-snapshots).

 ## Create a volume snapshot for AKS